 We will do so by:

-- Designing and developing specific strategies that can best lead to the attainment of this vision;
+Designing and developing specific strategies that can best lead to the attainment of the vision;

 A basic underlying principle of an LED process is “public private partnerships.”
 The main actors in market economy are: